keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 {:.figcaption}

 The ferrous layer prevented the oxygen from reaching the atmosphere.
 Only when it was consumed into iron oxides did oxygen escape into the atmosphere

+[Worth gently introducing Fe3+ as oxidised from Fe2+ dissovled iron.
+And Fe3+ forms the ores.
+Do it in a way that doesn't sound like CHEM1011]

 Harmersley rande in WA the best preserved example?
 If you want to see the aftermath of this oceanic bleeding the Pilbara ranges have the best examples